-- VIDEO - Insomnia is a common problem these days.
+- Insomnia is a common problem these days.
 Practicing restorative yoga postures before going to bed can help cure insomnia and give you a good nights sleep.
-Here are some postures that will calm your nerves and induce deep sleep.

 - Yoga Before Bedtime Video

-- VIDEO - Here are 6 yoga postures that you can practice in your own bed to help you fall asleep at night.
-These postures will help relax you, release stress, and calm you down so you can get a good nights sleep.
+- Here are 6 yoga postures that you can practice in your own bed to help you fall asleep at night.
+These postures will help relax and calm you down so you can get a good nights sleep.